allegroai/clearml-docs/docs/webapp/webapp_profile.md

 This feature is available under the ClearML Enterprise plan
 :::

-Workspace administrators can use the **Access Rules** page to manage workspace permissions, by specifying which users and/or user groups have access permissions to the following workspace resources:
+Workspace administrators can use the **Access Rules** page to manage workspace permissions, by specifying which users, service accounts, and/or user groups have access permissions to the following workspace resources:

 * [Projects](../fundamentals/projects.md)
 * [Tasks](../fundamentals/task.md)